Registration of Motor Vehicles

-Parking at Rhodes College is available at no cost to students, faculty and staff who have a parking decal affixed to their cars.
+Parking at Rhodes College is available at no cost to students, faculty, and staff who have a parking decal affixed to their cars.
 Those parking on the Rhodes campus park at their own risk.
 Rhodes is not responsible for any damage to personal vehicles including, but not limited to, weather damage, accidents, damage, or theft.

 The College strives to have a parking control system that is based upon compliance, safety, and convenience for all.
 Written regulations and appropriate signage are established to facilitate traffic flow, control parking, and protect fire lanes and unloading areas as are designated.
 In consultation with The Rhodes Student Government and the Community Standards Council, the Director of Campus Safety manages the parking program.
 Parking information is available on the Campus Safety website, all parking maps, and in both the Student Handbook and College Handbook.
 If you have any questions, please contact the Campus Safety office at #3880.